Benkan: Muromachi period

-The painting Silken Painting of Emperor Go-Daigo prominently displays the benkan of Emperor Go-Daigo, which is said to be the crown of Emperor Jimmu.
-However, this is contrary to the statement in the Shoku Nihongi that the benkan begins with Emperor Shōmu.
+The painting Silken Painting of Emperor Go-Daigo depicts Emperor Go-Daigo wearing a crown traditionally identified as the crown of Emperor Jimmu.
+This tradition, however, conflicts with the usual historical understanding that the first explicit record of imperial (冕服, benpuku) appears in the Shoku Nihongi under Emperor Shōmu in 732.

-This portrait depicts Emperor Go-Daigo undergoing the Abhisheka (灌頂, kanjō) ceremony of the Shingon Buddhism in 1330, and is said to have been completed on October 23, 1339, after his death.
-There are two theories as to when the work started: during Emperor Go-Daigo's lifetime or after his death.
+The portrait shows Emperor Go-Daigo undergoing a Shingon Buddhist Abhisheka (灌頂, kanjō) ceremony in 1330, and is said to have been completed on October 23, 1339, after his death.
+Scholars have differed over whether the work was begun during Emperor Go-Daigo's lifetime or only after his death.

-The depicted benkan consists of a benban board on top of a regular kanmuri, with an additional sun-shaped ornament on top of the board.
-Chains are also depicted hanging from each end of the board.
-The kushigata and oshikazura are not depicted, and do not match the characteristics of the benkan described in the Doyū-ki.
+The crown depicted in the portrait consists of a benban board placed above an ordinary kanmuri, with a sun-shaped ornament mounted above the board.
+Pendant ornaments are also shown hanging from the ends of the board.
+The kushigata and oshikazura are not depicted, and the form does not correspond exactly to the characteristics of the benkan described in the Doyūki.

-There are theories that this form of benkan over kanmuri is a non-photorealistic "pictorial expression," or that it is an unrealistic and impossible way of wearing the crown, referring to the statue of Prince Shōtoku and aiming to portray Emperor Go-Daigo as sanctified.
+One interpretation is that this form of a benkan placed above a kanmuri was a non-realistic pictorial expression.
+Another view is that the form was an intentionally unrealistic or impossible mode of wearing the crown, modeled partly on images of Prince Shōtoku, in order to present Emperor Go-Daigo as a sanctified ruler.

-On the other hand, according to the Book of Jin, during the Jin dynasty (266–420) in China, there was a removable mianguan called píngmiǎn (平冕, lit. 'flat mianguan), in which the mianguan was placed on top of the tongtianguan.
-In Japan, there is a theory that Empress Kōken's benkan in the Shōsōin Repository may have been a removable form.
+On the other hand, Kondō has noted a possible comparison with Chinese ceremonial practice.
+According to the Book of Jin, the Jin dynasty (266–420) had a removable form of mianguan called 平冕 (píngmiǎn), which could be placed above the tongtianguan.
+In Japan, a crown associated with Empress Kōken in the Shōsōin Repository has also been interpreted as possibly having been of a removable type.

-According to the diary of Nijō Michihira, when the imperial treasury was destroyed by fire in 1333, the emperor's imperial clothes, which were supposed to belong to Emperor Jinmu, were also destroyed by fire, and it is believed that the benkan was among them.
-Therefore, aside from the veracity of the tradition, it is believed that Emperor Go-Daigo actually wore Emperor Jinmu's benkan.
+According to the diary of Nijō Michihira, when the imperial treasury was destroyed by fire in 1333, imperial garments and treasures said to have belonged to Emperor Jimmu were also destroyed.
+Sakaguchi Taro argues that the benkan was probably among these treasures.
+Thus, regardless of whether the attribution to Emperor Jimmu was historically accurate, it is possible that Emperor Go-Daigo wore a crown that was regarded at the time as Emperor Jimmu's benkan.

-Emperor Go-Daigo wearing the benkan.
+Emperor Go-Daigo depicted wearing a benkan-like crown.